DPlayer234/lovedebugger/README.md

 	R = Navigate to metatable or current 'path'

 Clicking a variable name:
-	L = Navigate to (table), copy name to console
+	L = Navigate to (table), copy name to the prompt
+	R = Always copy name to the prompt
-	SL = Navigate to a function's upvalues (requires calling debugger.allowFunctionIndex() beforehand, see below) R = Always copy name to console
-	SR = Navigate to metatable, if defined
+	SL = Navigate to a function's upvalues (requires calling debugger.allowFunctionIndex() beforehand, see below) SR = Navigate to metatable, if defined
 ```

 You can also use the arrow keys (up and down) to bring back previous inputs to the Lua prompt.

+'F5' will toggle whether print calls will be drawn to the screen while the Lua prompt is disabled or clear the current input in the Lua prompt.

 ---